bet4a/d3wiki/Quadtree-Geom.md

 <a name="_quadtree" href="Quadtree-Geom#wiki-_quadtree">#</a> <b>quadtree</b>(<i>points</i>)

-Constructs a new quadtree for the specified array of points.
-Returns the root of the quadtree.
+Constructs a new quadtree for the specified array of points, returning the root of the new quadtree.
 Each node in the quadtree has several properties:

 * _nodes_ - a sparse array of the four child nodes in order: top-left, top-right, bottom-left, bottom-right
 * _leaf_ - a boolean indicating whether this is a internal or leaf node